wotbatt/certs/aws/security-specialty/4-iam.md

 **Knowledge of:**

-- Methods and services for creating and managing identities (for example, federation, identity providers, AWS IAM Identity Center [AWS Single Sign-On], Amazon Cognito)
+- Methods and services for creating and managing identities (for example, federation, identity providers, AWS IAM Identity Center [AWS Single Sign-On], Amazon Cognito) :white_check_mark:
-- Long-term and temporary credentialing mechanisms
+- Long-term and temporary credentialing mechanisms :white_check_mark:
-- How to troubleshoot authentication issues (for example, by using CloudTrail, IAM Access Advisor, and IAM policy simulator)
+- How to troubleshoot authentication issues (for example, by using CloudTrail, IAM Access Advisor, and IAM policy simulator) :white_check_mark:

 **Skills in:**

-- Establishing identity through an authentication system, based on requirements
+- Establishing identity through an authentication system, based on requirements :white_check_mark:
-- Setting up multi-factor authentication (MFA)
+- Setting up multi-factor authentication (MFA) :white_check_mark:
-- Determining when to use AWS Security Token Service (AWS STS) to issue temporary credentials
+- Determining when to use AWS Security Token Service (AWS STS) to issue temporary credentials :white_check_mark:

 ## Task Statement 4.2: Design, implement, and troubleshoot authorization for AWS resources

 **Knowledge of:**

-- Different IAM policies (for example, managed policies, inline policies, identity-based policies, resource-based policies, session control policies)
+- Different IAM policies (for example, managed policies, inline policies, identity-based policies, resource-based policies, session control policies) :white_check_mark:
-- Components and impact of a policy (for example, Principal, Action, Resource, Condition)
+- Components and impact of a policy (for example, Principal, Action, Resource, Condition) :white_check_mark:
-- How to troubleshoot authorization issues (for example, by using CloudTrail, IAM Access Advisor, and IAM policy simulator)
+- How to troubleshoot authorization issues (for example, by using CloudTrail, IAM Access Advisor, and IAM policy simulator) :white_check_mark:

 **Skills in:**

-- Constructing attribute-based access control (ABAC) and role-based access control (RBAC) strategies
+- Constructing attribute-based access control (ABAC) and role-based access control (RBAC) strategies :large_orange_circle:
-- Evaluating IAM policy types for given requirements and workloads
+- Evaluating IAM policy types for given requirements and workloads :white_check_mark:
-- Interpreting an IAM policy’s effect on environments and workloads
+- Interpreting an IAM policy’s effect on environments and workloads :white_check_mark:
-- Applying the principle of least privilege across an environment
+- Applying the principle of least privilege across an environment :white_check_mark:
-- Enforcing proper separation of duties
+- Enforcing proper separation of duties :white_check_mark:
-- Analyzing access or authorization errors to determine cause or effect
+- Analyzing access or authorization errors to determine cause or effect :white_check_mark:
-- Investigating unintended permissions, authorization, or privileges granted to a resource, service, or entity
+- Investigating unintended permissions, authorization, or privileges granted to a resource, service, or entity :white_check_mark:

 ## AWS Managed Active Directory